 But Henry soon realised the enormity of his mistake in having such an able and loyal minister put to death.
 It seems that he had taken Cromwell for granted all those years.
 His chief minister had been such a brilliant and able administrator that he had made it look easy.
 Perhaps, too, the king assumed that someone would step into his shoes, just as Cromwell had with Wolsey’s.
 It was a bitter realisation for him that there was nobody even approaching Cromwell’s ability.
 Just a few short months after the chief minister’s execution, the French envoy reported that the king “sometimes even reproaches [his ministers] with Cromwell’s death, saying that, upon light pretexts, by false accusations, they made him put to death the most faithful servant he had ever had”.

 Tracy Borman is an author and historian specialising in the Tudor period.
-A new edition of her biography, Thomas Cromwell: The Untold Story of Henry VIII’s Most Faithful Servant, is released by Hodder & Stoughton on 5 March.
+A new edition of her biography, Thomas Cromwell: The Untold Story of Henry VIII’s Most Faithful Servant, is published by Hodder & Stoughton and out now.

 This article was first published in February 2020